Skip to main content

 What's the best PTO woodchipper for a 30 HP tractor?

-The Woodland Mills WC68 (6-inch, mechanical feed) is the best value.
-If you want hydraulic feed or 8-inch capacity, the Woodmaxx WM-8H works at the 30 HP minimum but you'll notice slower feed rates on hardwood.
+The Woodland Mills WC68 (6-inch hydraulic feed) is the best value at $3,450 MSRP.
+If you want 8-inch capacity at hydraulic feed, the Woodland Mills WC88 ($3,995) or Woodmaxx WM-8H ($4,095) work at the 30 HP minimum but you'll notice slower feed rates on hardwood.

 03